-- 1. Except as provided for in subsection 2 and 5, all cutblocks within a cutting authority area must: - a. be tributary to the same appraised point of origin, and - b. be contained within the same timber supply block, or in the case of a cutting authority area under a tree farm licence, be contained within the same forest district. - 2.
-A cutblock approved by the district manager under Section 2.2.3: - a. is not constrained by 1 above, - b. must be located anywhere within the same timber supply area, or in the case of a tree farm licence or first nations woodland licence, be contained within the same forest district, where the licensee is entitled to harvest under the licence that the cutting authority has been issued under, and
+- 1. Except as provided for in subsections 2, 5 and Section 2.2.4, all cutblocks within a cutting authority area must: - a. be tributary to the same appraised point of origin; and - b. be contained within the same timber supply block, or in the case of a cutting authority area under a tree farm licence, be contained within the same forest district. - 2.
+A cutblock approved by the district manager under Section 2.2.3: - a. is not constrained by subsection 1 above; - b. must be located anywhere within the same timber supply area, or in the case of a tree farm licence or first nations woodland licence, be contained within the same forest district, where the licensee is entitled to harvest under the licence that the cutting authority has been issued under; and